ehoop1337/sequence-rs/README.md

 SequnceRS comes with a bunch of useful events you can listen.
 Events can be assigned in two ways:

-1. Using on parameter on swiper initialization:
+1. Using on parameter on SequnceRS initialization:

 ```javascript
 const seq = new SequenceRS({